Arizona Wildcats men's basketball: Beardown Gym

 Prior to playing its games at the McKale Center, Arizona played games at Bear Down Gym from 1927 until 1973.
-Arizona would win its inaugural game against Arizona State, then known as Tempe State Teachers College by a score of 29-18.
+Arizona would win its inaugural game against Arizona State, then known as Tempe State Teachers College by a score of 29–18.

 McKale Center

-Arizona plays its home games at McKale Center, located on the campus in Tucson, Arizona.
-Since moving into the McKale Center in 1973 the Arizona Wildcats men's basketball team has experienced a high winning percentage with an outstanding home court advantage.
+Arizona is currently plays its home games at McKale Center, a 14,688 seat multi-purpose arena located at Tucson, Arizona, that opened in 1973.
+The McKale Center is the fifth different home site in program history.